komuw/naz/documentation/sphinx-docs/example_demo.rst

       Redis is starting
       Ready to accept connections

-| redis server is running a docker container and it is available for connection on the host at ``localhost:6379``
+| redis server is running inside a docker container and it is available for connection on the host at ``localhost:6379``
 | Now we need a way for ``naz`` to be able to communicate with the redis server, ie we need to implemnet ``naz``'s `broker interface <https://komuw.github.io/naz/broker.html#naz.broker.BaseBroker>`_ for our redis server.
 | Let's do that, we'll create a file called ``/tmp/demo_naz/my_broker.py``